Contractors describe scant pre-launch testing of U.S. healthcare site

 At a U.S. House of Representatives oversight committee hearing, contractors also blamed the administration for a last-minute design change that has been identified as a flaw responsible for leading millions of visitors into system bottlenecks.

-Julie Bataille, a spokeswoman for the Centers for Medicare and Medicaid Services, or CMS, the agency implementing the online marketplace, acknowledged the contractors' testimony.
+Julie Bataille, a spokeswoman for the Centres for Medicare and Medicaid Services, or CMS, the agency implementing the online marketplace, acknowledged the contractors' testimony.

 "Due to a compressed time frame, the system wasn't tested enough," Bataille said.
 "What's important to realize is that we are putting in place a much more robust performance testing system now."